Why Diversity Should Matter to You

 Explore Ethnic Diversity at Illinois State

-If available, the chart below will display ethnic diversity among the faculty at Illinois State.
+If available, the chart below will display ethnic diversity among the undergraduate students at Illinois State.

 Good Balance of Male and Female Students